 If you worship with our community and are looking to become more involved, you should consider signing up as a liturgical minister!
 We are always actively seeking volunteers interested in helping out during Sunday Mass as an altar server, extraordinary minister of the Eucharist, or lector!

 A huge thank you to everyone who volunteers their time to make Mass absolutely beautiful every week!
-Our liturgy would be as beautiful without each and every one of you.
+Our liturgy wouldn’t be as beautiful without each and every one of you.

 General Description of Positions